-In 2004, as a recent college graduate, spending money was hard to come by.
-My husband Matty was getting his elementary teaching license and we lived paycheck to paycheck, finding happiness camping almost every weekend.
-Life was simple–but awesome.
-Rafting down the Green River that summer, a family of otters followed us for five days.
-I couldn't get a good picture of them to save my life.
-I was determined to come home from that trip and learn how to use a real camera–you know, the kind with lenses and all sorts of functions I didn't understand.
+In 2004, as a recent college graduate, Co-Founder Jenna Walker found spending money was hard to come by.
+Her husband Matty was getting his elementary teaching license and they lived paycheck to paycheck, finding happiness camping almost every weekend.
+Rafting down the Green River that summer, a family of otters followed them for five days.
+Jenna struggled to get a good picture of them; she was determined to come home from that trip and learn how to use a real camera.
 However, funds were short–and saving for such a toy was going to take time.

-Three days after this trip, I told my father-in-law that I wanted to learn photography.
-The next day, I kid you not, he found a camera sitting next to a dumpster in a shiny metal case–lenses and all.
-The abandoned camera–it turns out–had once belonged to a local hospital.
-No longer a part of their inventory, they said it was ours to keep.
+Three days after this trip, Jenna told her father-in-law that she wanted to learn photography.
+The next day he found a camera sitting next to a dumpster in a shiny metal case–lenses and all.
+The abandoned camera — it turns out — had once belonged to a local hospital.
+No longer a part of their inventory, they said it was theirs to keep.

-Sometimes the world shouts at you to take life in a different direction–and we did just that.
-One year later, I quit my job to become a professional photographer.
-Six months later my sister Katie and husband Matt joined me.
-We've been working together as creatives ever since.
+One year later, Jenna quit her job to become a professional photographer.
+Six months later her sister Katie and husband Matt joined her.

-This question spiraled into experiments that included baking photo books in our oven (yes, you can bake books in your oven–though I can’t say we were successful!) and eventually into dreams of a photo book business.
+This question spiraled into experiments that included baking photo books in their oven and eventually into dreams of a photo book business.

 Staying the Course

-We spent the next two years ideating, prototyping, failing and beginning again.
-We scrapped everything and started over.
+The three spent the next two years ideating, prototyping, failing and beginning again.
+They scrapped everything and started over.
 Again and again.

-With gratitude in our hearts and nervous energy running through our bones, we launched Artifact Uprising on October 9th, 2012 from our basement.
+With gratitude in their hearts and nervous energy running through their bones, Artifact Uprising launched on October 9th, 2012.

-I will never forget the first order that came through by photographer Jeff Gleason – the very. first. order.
-Thank you Jeff.
-Or to Holly Becker at Decor8 for sharing our photo books on her blog – your words inspired many and changed the course of our company.
-We cannot say thank you enough.
-To the first day when over 7,000 of you visited the site – to the first 1 million images uploaded into the databases.
-To the bloggers and photographers, for all of your tweets and pins – the big guys and the little guys.
-Thank you.
-We are humbled.
+The team will never forget the first order that came through by photographer Jeff Gleason, or when Holly Becker at Decor8 shared Artifact Uprising’s photo books on her blog and changed the course of the company.
+To the first day when over 7,000 people visited the site – to the first 1 million images uploaded into the databases.
+The response was humbling.

 We work — every single day — to create a better company: one that empowers the creative in everyone...